CHALLENGES

 Disadvantages :

-Which method do you choose to measure your customer service CRF?
+Which method should you choose to measure your customer service CRF?

 To manage the activities of your CRC (customer relationship center), it's essential to select one or more measurement methods in order to get a complete picture of your performance and balance the advantages and disadvantages.